 If the shores of the river Aura are Turku's living room, then Ruissalo is surely the city's garden.
-Spring on the island is a delight, whilst nothing compares to its beauty in summer.
 Explore the nature trails or experience some culture – or do both on popular cultural exercise routes.

 If Ruissalo could talk, it would have some great stories to tell.
 The island has first-hand experience of the Crimean War, the early days of Finnish aviation as well as the first Ruisrock concert in history.
 And of course, many more besides.

 In ancient times, Ruissalo was land for pasture before being cleared for cultivation in the 16th century.
 Known then as "Runsala", the island was rich in game, providing the setting for court hunting trips, which were organised in the mid-century by Turku Castle's own renaissance prince, Duke John.

 In the 19th century, Ruissalo began to develop into the Suvisaari of Turku, where charming villas to the wealthy bourgeoisie were built, and where servants would congregate on Sundays to promenade.
 There are still many iconic Ruissalo villas left, now with delicious architecture and pastel colours, wooden lace decorations, gazebos and bathing huts, all coming together to make Ruissalo an Insta-amazing place to be.

 So heading to Ruissalo is a must, but should you go in pursuit of nature or culture?
 Well, luckily there is no need to choose, because on Ruissalo they are closely intertwined.

 NB!
 The corona situation may affect restaurants, cafes and accommodation services, for example.
 Please take into account the requirements and limitations of the pandemic’s current situation.
 In other words, check the opening hours and other important details online before you go.